aweymo-ui/python_obsidian/content/7_vis.md

 {% include gallery-figure.html img="py_ob_01.gif" alt="Obsidian graph view click through, adding and removing various elements." caption="Obsidian Graph View." width="100%" %}

 **Like many data visualizations**, the graph view of Obsidian is simply made up of _nodes_ and _edges_, or lines between nodes.
-In this example, the nodes in blue and fuschia are books and the green nodes around them represent tags.
+In this example, the nodes in blue and fuchsia are books and the green nodes around them represent tags.

 Opening the graph settings and working from the top down: